-Courses offered to Students ID 180 College Success Seminar, is a one credit hour course that is required of all entering students and must be taken during the first thirty (30) hours of course work.
+Courses offered to Students ID 180 College Success Seminar, is a two credit hour course that is required of all entering students with less than thirty (30) hours of course work.
 This course is designed to help students get the most out of their academic experience by offering ongoing orientation to University life, academic self-help skills, and career planning.